calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Disclaimer: artificial intelligence (Chat-GPT) was used to help generate some of the code.

-However, the idea for the climate system and the methods of categorization, as far as they differ from the Koppen system, are entirely original.
+However, the idea for the climate system, and the methods of categorization, as far as they differ from the Koppen system, are entirely original.

 # The Dickinson Climate Classification explained